PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

 Because you have cloned the Labs from Packt GitHub repositoy, your application directories already include a .git folder.
 Copy the content of SimplestLab folder to a new worspace location on the Chapter13 folder.
 - Linux:
 ```
-cp -R SimplestLab SimplestLab_Working
+Chapter13$ cp -R SimplestLab Simplestlab_WORKSPACE
 ```

 - Windows:
 ```
-Copy-Item SimplestLab -Recurse  -Destination SimplestLab_Working
+Copy-Item SimplestLab -Recurse  -Destination Simplestlab_WORKSPACE
 ```

->NOTE: Remove all the hiden .git folders in SimplestLab_Working folder and subfolders if any everytime you start with the lab.
+>NOTE: Remove all the hiden .git folders in Simplestlab_WORKSPACE folder and subfolders if any everytime you start with the lab.

 How we will use these folder: